Journaling: A Path to Self-Discovery

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 There are no rules in journaling, but to keep writing.
 You will discover that there is magic in journaling.
-That the words are drawn from somewhere inside you and out onto the page.
+That the words are drawn from somewhere inside you and out onto the pages.
 You will discover that this life that we lead, this rushed and manic life, has created a monster that needs to be heard.
 The funny thing is when the words hit the page more magic happens.
 Somehow you feel lighter, instantly.
-Finally you can cancel your appointment with the psychiatrist because you have spoken your truth!
+You realize that all you ever needed was to listen to your self, to listen to your own truth.
+And you find you feel freer because you have spoken your truth!

 I know I sound a little overexcited.
 That’s because I believe that writing down your feelings in a journal will help you work through anything that life throws at you.
 I find that people often talk very casually about journaling like it’s a new hobby to consider or a fad that’s going around, but I think if we commit to it the benefits can be enormous.
 This isn’t about ‘taking it seriously’.
 In fact, the more you relax and enjoy the process the more you will get out of it.
 Try not to overthink, rather just to ‘over feel’!
 And then purge all those feelings out onto the paper instead of bottling them up.